How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Lids and closures

 A drawstring-fitted pack cover can be a reliable defense against rain and dew.
 It fits over the backpack to keep it dry in bad weather conditions.
-However, it’s important to note that pack covers don’t offer protection to the straps and back.
+However, it’s important to note that pack covers don’t offer protection to the straps and back panel.
 If you find yourself in a situation where you can’t bring your backpack inside the tent during inclement weather, using a plastic bag can provide extra protection at little to no cost.

 Man wearing backpacking backpack with rain cover in snowy conditions